Benjamin Vaughan Abbott: Early life

 On June 4, 1830, Abbott was born in Boston, Massachusetts.
 Abbott's father was Jacob Abbott, an author of children's books.
 Abbott's mother was Harriett Vaughan Abbott.
 Abbott's grandfather was also Jacob Abbott.
 Abbott's siblings are Edward Abbott, Austin Abbott and Lyman Abbott.

 Education

 Abbott graduated from New York University in 1850, and Harvard Law School in 1852.

 Career

-He practiced law for a number of years in New York, and became a partner in the firm Abbott Bros. with his brother Anthony Abbott.
+He practiced law for a number of years in New York, and became a partner in the firm Abbott Bros. with his brother Austin Abbott.
 He was the secretary of the New York Code Commission, which drew up the state's penal code in 1864.
 He also served on a commission created to revise the statutes of the United States from 1870 to 1872.
 He died in Brooklyn, N.Y., on February 17, 1890.

 He is the author of several books, including the following novels: